How to Save Up to 75% on Your CBD Oil with one Simple Trick

 That's why we hold it under the tongue for 30-60 seconds.

-There's gland there call the sublingual (under tongue for our latin friends) gland that can absorb directly into the blood supply and bypass the gut completely.
+There's a gland there call the sublingual (under tongue for our Latin friends) gland that can absorb CBD directly into the blood supply and bypass the gut completely.

 This is very direct.

 Beyond that, we want to avoid the liver!

 Think of it as a jailbreak.